KaleStahl/KaleStahl.github.io/content/pages/sum-lot.md

 # Decklists

+The following decks are my current collection of decks for this format.
+They may not be the best or most competitively viable, but they are what I have built after playing the format for a few years casually.
+All of the photos are taken by me, and I have put decklist credit when applicable.
+I have also discussed the basic strategies of the decks and what certain inclusions do so people who are just picking up the format can have a nice place to start!
+My most common question from my friends when playing retro is "What the heck is this card in here for?", so I hope that these little blurbs can explain why the decks look like that!
+Below these are also a written decklist and a Limitless import for each deck if you would like to copy the decklist as text.

 - [Alolan Exeggutor](#alolan-exeggutor) {{< boxsprite "exeggutor-alola" >}}{{< boxsprite "lurantis" >}}{{< boxsprite "sceptile" >}}
 - [Baby Buzzwole Garbodor](#baby-buzzwole-garbodor) {{< boxsprite "buzzwole" >}}{{< boxsprite "garbodor" >}}{{< boxsprite "weavile" >}}
 - [Blacephalon Naganadel](#blacephalon-naganadel) {{< boxsprite "blacephalon">}}{{< boxsprite "naganadel">}}